The wise one, the wicked one, the simple one, and the one who does not know how to ask.

 A parental answer follows for each type of son.

-Is it possible to combine the four explanations for children in the Torah with the Four Sons found in the Mekhilta and all traditional haggadot?
+Is it possible to combine the four explanations to children in the Torah with the Four Sons found in the Mekhilta and all traditional haggadot?
 Here is my attempt.

 The “Wise” One